 On the US equities side, however, there is a very clear distinction between US non-financial corporate issuance, which is net negative (i.e. corporates bought back shares) and US financial and US corporate issuance abroad, which is net positive.
-In other words, the non-corporate buybacks (more than $4Tn) were offset by the financial sectors and ‘ADRs’ issuance.
+In other words, the non-corporate buybacks (more than $4Tn) were offset by the financial sector (ETF) and ‘ADRs’ issuance.

 The opposite is happening on the corporate supply side.
 Non-financial corporates have done the majority of the issuance while the financial sector has deleveraged (reduced debt liabilities).

-In other words, non-financial corporates have bought back their shares at the expense of issuing debt, while the financial sector has issued equities and reduced their overall indebtedness.
+In other words, non-financial corporates have bought back their shares at the expense of issuing debt, while the financial sector (ETFs) has issued equities and reduced their overall indebtedness.

 No wonder, then that financial sector shares have underperformed the overall

 Putting the demand and supply side together this is how the charts look.

 On the equities side, the buying comes mostly from ETFs (in ‘Others’ – that is basically a ‘wash’ from the issuance) and foreigners.
 The biggest sellers of equities are households and pension funds.
 The rest of the players, more or less cancel each other out.